-Tom is the nation’s top-selling author of outdoor guidebooks.
+Tom is the nation's top-selling author of outdoor guidebooks with more than 1 million units sold.
 His books are available at a discount from this website.
-His books include two No. 1 bestsellers: California Camping was awarded No. 1 Bestseller in the world, Category Parks & Campgrounds, by Amazon.Com, and No. 2 Bestseller in America, all outdoors books, Outdoor Retailer Magazine; The book Pacific Northwest Camping was named No. 1 Bestseller, Portland Oregonian, and No. 1 Bestseller, Pacific Pipeline.
-He broke new ground with his new crime mystery, “The Sweet Redemption, An Inspector Korg Mystery — music, money, murder!”
+His books include two No. 1 bestsellers: California Camping was awarded No. 1 Bestseller in the world, Category Parks & Campgrounds, by Amazon.Com, as well as No. 2 Bestseller in America, all outdoors books, Outdoor Retailer Magazine; Pacific Northwest Camping was named No. 1 Bestseller, Portland Oregonian, and No. 1 Bestseller, Pacific Pipeline.

-Tom has explored all of California and most of Washington and Oregon from the Cascades on west.
+Tom Stienstra has made it his life work to explore the West -- hiking, camping, fishing and boating -- searching for the best of the great outdoors and writing about it.
+He has explored all 58 counties of California, in addition to most of Washington and Oregon from the Cascades on west.
 As a pilot and airplane owner, he can cover anywhere in a radius from Vancouver, Canada, to Jackson Hole, Wyoming, to Van Nuys, California in four hours.
-In the process, he sees the landscape from a unique perspective, which inspires future trips on the ground to seek out little-known spots.
-This is how he first saw the Kern Canyon, Independence Lake, headwaters of the Owhyee near the Jarbridge Mountains in Nevada, and thousands of other spots.
+In the process, he sees the landscape from a unique perspective, inspiring many future trips on the ground to seek out little-known spots.

 His travels include hiking 25,000 miles, visiting hundreds of lakes, boating much of the California Coast, and hiking out most of the major rivers, streams and many of their tributaries and waterfalls.
 His scope of adventure spans from the Costa Rican jungle to the Arctic Circle in the Northwest Territories.